Skip to main content

 Priority for participation will be given to tenure-track faculty with any length of service at UNC-Chapel Hill, and fixed-term faculty who have been at UNC-Chapel Hill for at least three years.
 It is a competitive application process and each application will require the written support of a dean or department chair stating support for the applicant.

 Selected applicants will be expected to actively participate in Thorp Faculty Engaged Scholar sessions.
-In the first year of the program, sessions include an initial orientation and two sessions per semester.
+In the first year of the program, sessions include an initial orientation and two day-long sessions per semester.
 Attendance of at least 80 percent is required to receive the full funding amount and remain in the program.